cplain/cplain.github.io/_posts/2015-09-21-google-tag-manager.markdown

 &nbsp;

 You'll notice they are slightly different than our constant.
-Obviously we don't want to see **screenName** whenever we type `{{Data - Common - ScreenName}}` and the same would go for all the other variables.
+Obviously we don't want to see **screenName** whenever we type `{% raw %}{{Data - Common - ScreenName}}{% endraw %}` and the same would go for all the other variables.
 In this case however this "value" is actually the key the client uses to assign a real value to that field.
 So in our client somewhere we will map **screenName** with whatever we decide to name our screen.
 We also have the option to set a default value for these variables, in our cases we don't really need a default screen name or click target so I have opted to leave them out (In the case of click value it could make sense but I have opted for another way for simplicity).

 &nbsp;